ryan-roemer/deck.js-starter/README.md

 - Slide: GH Pages, Repo
 - Custom CSS (links, etc.)
 - NPM: build, watch targets (and make work!).
+- Add subtitle CSS for title slide.
+- Fork me banner on all / first slide.

 [Deck.js] is a fantastic HTML-based approach to presentations.
 This is some basic boilerplate code for my talks, including the following tweaks and